lambduli/original-glask/README.md

   - implement show (for debugging) for Match'Group and Match

 - ## Kind Analysis
+  - Inference itself is implemented [+]
+  - Implement the wiring parts
+  - Write tests

 - ## Type Analysis
   - Most of the inference / type analysis is implemented